 How Connected Assets Will Change the Service Industry

-From how much can be communicated in a conversation to how much can be communicated by automatically gathering information from assets to avoiding a conversation altogether.
-Conversations can’t always happen and aren’t always accurate.
-Often, if can you avoid the conversation, everyone (including the customer) will be much happier.
+When you think about how to make the entire service process cost-effective, avoiding unnecessary communication is a big part of it, from how much can be communicated in a conversation to how much can be communicated by automatically gathering information from assets to avoiding a conversation altogether.
+Conversations cannot always happen and are not always accurate.
+Often, if can you avoid the conversation—everyone‑including the customer—will be much happier.

 Another aspect of avoiding return visits is receiving “feedback” from the assets that the work has been completed successfully.
 For example, if an asset is fixed at the edge of a utility network with a branch of 10 houses, the work completed on one house might have disconnected another house.
 With connected assets, you could get information that all 10 houses are operating which indicates to the technician that the work has been finished and no other problems have been created.
 This feedback from the connected asset lets the technician know it’s OK to leave the site.

-- Make your preventative maintenance plan more cost-effective.
-If the asset is disconnected, you can put a preventative maintenance plan in place that’s based on average use or meantime between failures.
+If the asset is disconnected, you can put a preventative maintenance plan in place that is based on average use or meantime between failures.
 Then, you would analyze this information.
-It’s like taking your car to a mechanic every 6 months.
-But it’s much more accurate if this information is correlated with how you use your car and other metrics that identify the condition of your car more specifically.
+It is like taking your car to a mechanic every 6 months.
+It is much more accurate if this information is correlated with how you use your car and other metrics that identify the condition of your car more specifically.
 With connected assets, you can make the preventative maintenance plan more cost-effective and tailored to the specific asset.

 It seems logical that in the next evolution, customers want your service organization to be proactive in terms of preventing things from going wrong in the first place.
-Because with the amount of information that your service organization could have about assets, you'll be better positioned to offer uptime as the main metric in your contracts, rather than service level agreements which promise to fix the problem in X amount of time.
+Because with the amount of information that your service organization could have about assets, you will be better positioned to offer uptime as the main metric in your contracts, rather than service level agreements which promise to fix the problem in X amount of time.
 In some industries, proactive service could be bundled with the product offering.
-So, customers would buy uptime, and not even worry about who’s servicing the product.
+So, customers would buy uptime, and not even worry about who is servicing the product.
 In the transition from buying service to paying for uptime, connected assets will drive this change much more quickly.